mashuaim15/-recommender-system-CB-test-sample-/README.md

 system description : Content-Based recommender system

-Based on the key words of the jokes to recommend similar jokes that a user liked
+Based on the key attributes of the movies to recommend similar movies that a user liked